YoussefAsh7/factors/README.md

-# factot analysis project using python with factor analyzer
+# Factor analysis project using Python with factor analyzer